isomerpages/pa-mgwanted/_course-directory/1-lifestyle-and-leisure.md

 					<label class="tab-label" for="chck2020stayhomewebinars_4">Learn How to Grow Fresh Produce at Home (Online)</label>
 					<div class="tab-content">
 						<div class="content-desc-container">
-							<p>Since 1997, local farm Kin Yan Agrotech has grown and supplied pesticide-free fresh produces such as golden oysters, pink oysters, abalone mushrooms, black fungus, pea sprouts and wheatgrass for all of us to enjoy these organic goodies conveniently bought from the market.</p>
-							<p>You will learn how to grow your own mushrooms at home, explore the various recipes on how to cook tasty mushrooms and be equipped with the knowledge on how to identify between fresh and spoiled mushrooms.
+							<p>Since 1997, local farm Kin Yan Agrotech has grown and supplied pesticide-free fresh produces such as golden oysters, pink oysters, abalone mushrooms, black fungus, pea sprouts and wheatgrass for all of us to enjoy these organic goodies conveniently bought from the market.<br><br>You will learn how to grow your own mushrooms at home, explore the various recipes on how to cook tasty mushrooms and be equipped with the knowledge on how to identify between fresh and spoiled mushrooms.
 Hop online and learn from the experts in the comfort of your home!</p>
 						</div>
 					</div>
 					<div class="tab-content">